Lapin0t/phd-manuscript/main/01_introduction.typ

 _observation_, inspired by copatterns~#mcite(<AbelPTS13>).
 We then introduce _language machines_, axiomatizing languages with open evaluators and derive from them a strategy for the OGS game, constructing the OGS model.
-We then state and discuss the hypotheses for correction of equivalence in the model w.r.t. observational equivalence and state the correctness theorem.
+We then state and discuss the hypotheses for correctness of equivalence in the model w.r.t. observational equivalence and state the correctness theorem.
 A notable finding is the appearance of a hypothesis which was never isolated in previous OGS correctness proofs, as for most concrete languages it is a simple annoyance to deal with.
-The language generic setting, however, makes the requirement and its reason clear.
+The language-generic setting, however, makes the requirement and its reason clear.

 *OGS Correctness* #sym.space.quad We prove the correctness theorem in